 This bug tracking cross-platform sends updates to your team on issues, via email notifications.
 You can set what kind of issues you want MantisBT to notify you about, in terms of type and seriousness.

 It records the changes made to issues, so you can easily track them down for analysis.

-Each member in the developer team gets a local copy of the development history, and the system documents and copies all changes across repositories.
-It operate locally, and one of its main draws is its speed.
+Each member of the developer team gets a local copy of the development history, and the system documents and copies all changes across repositories.
+It operates locally, and one of its main draws is its speed.